TL;DR

 PMI is your first line of defence—it gets you treated.
 But what if the damage is already done, and a doctor signs you off work for three, six, or even twelve months due to chronic pain or burnout?
 This is where your financial safety net becomes critical.

 - Income Protection (IP): This is arguably the most important insurance for any working professional.
-If you are unable to work due to any illness or injury (including stress, burnout, or musculoskeletal pain), an IP policy pays you a regular, tax-free portion of your salary until you can return to work, or until retirement.
+If you are unable to work due to any illness or injury (including stress, burnout, or musculoskeletal pain), an IP policy pays you a regular, potentially tax-efficient portion of your salary until you can return to work, or until retirement.
 It's the policy that pays your mortgage and bills when you can't.

 Your Personal Action Plan: 10 Practical Steps to Combat Screen Strain